jmw77/RepData_PeerAssessment1/PA1_template.md

 # Course Project 1

 This is an R Markdown document for Course Project 1 of the Coursera 'Reproducible Research' course.
-We are going to perform some data analysis on a data set collected from an activity monitoring device during the two months in 2012, which include the number of steps taken in 5 minute intervals each day.
+We are going to perform some data analysis on a data set collected from an activity monitoring device during two months in 2012, which include the number of steps taken in 5 minute intervals each day.

 ## Loading and preprocessing the data